If you’ve been waiting for Apple to get into the credit card business with Apple Card, your wait is finally over. The Apple Card is now available.

 What is Apple Card?

 Apple Card is a new credit card you sign up for directly from your iPhone.
 Goldman Sachs is the issuing bank and Apple is also partnering with Mastercard to support Apple Card’s global payment network.
-You don’t need to wait for a physical card to use it, meaning as soon as you sign up and are approved, you can use the card within minutes.
+You don’t need to wait for a physical card to use it, so as soon as you sign up and are approved, you can use the card within minutes.
 You can use it wherever Apple Pay is accepted.

 The hub for the Apple Card is in the Wallet app, where you can see how much you owe on the card, when it’s due, and what you purchased.
 If you need help with something, you can chat with Apple Card customer service directly from the Messages app.

-What’s neat is Apple Card uses machine learning and Apple Maps to change the transaction names on the credit card statement to ones you’ll recognize, so it’s not just arbitrary business names that don’t mean anything to you.
+What’s neat is the Apple Card uses machine learning and Apple Maps to change the transaction names on the credit card statement to ones you’ll recognize, so it’s not just arbitrary business names that don’t mean anything to you.
 It also will categorize your spending, detailing where you spent money, and sort it into categories like food and drink.
 These categories are color-coded and these purchases are broken down by weekly and monthly reports, giving you an at-a-glance look at your spending habits.

 What are the rewards?

-When you hear credit card, you can usually expect some kind of rewards system, like cash back or a points system.
+When you hear “credit card,” you can usually expect some kind of rewards system, like cash back or a points system.
 Apple is simplifying this with a feature called Daily Cash.
 It’s real cash that is added to the Apple Cash card that you can spend in stores, use to pay down your balance, use in apps or on the web, or even send to friends.

 What’s the interest and credit limit?

-Apple said the Apple Card will have a variable interest rate ranging from 13.24 percent to 24.24 percent “based on creditworthiness” as of March 2019.
+The Apple Card will have a variable interest rate ranging from 13.24 percent to 24.24 percent “based on creditworthiness” as of March 2019.
 The company did say there are no late fees, no annual fees, no international fees, or over-limit fees.
 There are also no penalty interest rates if you miss a payment, but “late or missed payments will result in additional interest accumulating” toward your balance.

 Apple said the Wallet app will help you see ways you can save on interest as well.
 There are tools available to see how much interest you’ll pay over time, and there are more frequent payments you can make to pay off your balance.